 Living & Dining Room Fall Refresh And Our New Chandelier

 Sometimes building a room can take time, and that’s okay.
 You may be dealing with a limited budget, or having a hard time deciding on or commuting to those large purchases… or, you simply want to let the room evolve over time.
-I like to call it slow decorating.
-I would much rather visit the furniture shop metro centre every so often and find new pieces of furniture rather than buying everything at once.
-I think it adds character if you build a room over time.
+I like to call it slow decorating, and I think you usually end up adding extra character if you build a room over time too.
 I am happy to share with you that after lots of online scouring & searching, some electrical work, and a lucky trip to HomeGoods, I’ve finally got a real-live almost “proper” dining room.
 Just in time for Fall and the upcoming holiday season!
 Come see…

 After many, many long years in the dark.
 We have light!
 Okay, so we had “light.”
 But we didn’t have LIGHT!
 Not like this.